Dean & St. Mary's Neuroscience services encompass a full array of medical, surgical, diagnostic, inpatient and outpatient neurological services.

 The Adult center is located in a recently remodeled section of St. Mary's.
 Nurses dedicated to the care of patients with neurologic disorders staff the 24-bed nursing care unit for patients requiring inpatient medical or post-surgical care.

-St. Mary's pediatric department, pediatric intensive care unit, and neonatal intensive care unit provide skilled care for infants and children with neurologic disorders.
-In-hospital pediatric intensivists (M.D.) oversee the care of children in the pediatric intensive care unit.
+St. Mary's pediatric department and neonatal intensive care unit provide skilled care for infants and children with neurologic disorders.

 Occupational, physical, and speech therapists join social workers, nurses and physicians in planning and implementing patient care and in planning for care after discharge from the hospital.
 A rehab team coordinates the care and rehabilitation plan of stroke patients.